 The study of the Bible is a vital component of the total curriculum at Atlanta Christian College.
 All students who complete a bachelor's degree from ACC will either major or minor in Biblical Studies in order to grow in biblical knowledge and faith in Jesus Christ (see the Mission and Goals of the College, p.
-8).
-The Major in Biblical Studies is offered in several degree programs: the B.A. and B.S. degrees in Biblical Studies with a Dual-Major in Preaching Ministry (pp. 47, 49, 50); the B.A. and B.S. degrees in Biblical Studies with a Minor in Christian Education, Missions & Evangelism, Preaching Ministry, or Youth Ministry (pp. 47, 51, 52); the Bachelor of Theology degree (see pp. 48, 53); and degrees in Humanities and English with a dual-major in Biblical Studies (listed in the Department of Humanities & General Studies, see pp. 71-73, 78-79, 82-83).
+7).
+The Major in Biblical Studies is offered in several degree programs: the B.A. and B.S. degrees in Biblical Studies with a Dual-Major in Preaching Ministry (pp. 49-50); the B.A. and B.S. degrees in Biblical Studies with a Minor in Biblical Languages, Children's Ministry, Christian Ministry, Intercultural Missions, Preaching Ministry, Seminary Preparation, and Youth and Family Ministry (pp. 51-64); the Bachelor of Theology degree (see p.65); and degrees in Humanities and English with a dual-major in Biblical Studies (listed in the Department of Humanities & General Studies, see pp. 101-102, 113-114).

 Each bachelor's degree offered by ACC that does not contain a major in Biblical Studies is designed with a Minor in Biblical Studies.
-That minor, included in the Core Curriculum (see pp. 73-75), requires 15 semester hours in Bible and Theology courses.
-The Department also offers Minors in Biblical Languages, Christian Education, Missions & Evangelism, and Youth Ministry (see p.
-54) for those pursuing majors in other departments.
+That minor, included in the Core Curriculum (see p.
+98), requires 21 semester hours in Bible and Theology courses.
+The Department also offers Minors in Biblical Languages, Intercultural Mission, and Youth and Family Ministry for those pursuing majors in other departments.
 See the section on Minors (p.
 43) for a complete explanation of adding a minor to a degree program.

 The courses offered by the Department of Biblical Studies are listed in the "Course Descriptions" section under the following curricular areas: General Biblical Studies (BBS, p.
-91); Christian Education (CED, pp. 94-95); Greek (GRK, p.
-104); Hebrew (HEB, p.
-105); General Ministry (MIN, pp. 108-109); Missions & Evangelism (MEV, pp. 109-110); New Testament Studies (NTS, pp. 117-119); Old Testament Studies (OTS, p.
-119); Preaching Ministry (PRM, p.
-122); Theology (THE, pp. 126-127); and Youth Ministry (YTH, p.
-127).
+130); Greek (GRK, p.
+142); Hebrew (HEB, p.
+143); General Ministry (MIN, pp. 148-149); Intercultural Missions (ICM, pp. 145-146); New Testament Studies (NTS, pp. 166-167); Old Testament Studies (OTS, p.
+158); Preaching Ministry (PRM, p.
+162); Theology (THE, pp. 126-127); and Youth Ministry (YTH, p.
+167-168).